 - Feeling of incomplete bowel movement (tenesmus)

 - Inflammation of the joints, skin, eyes, and liver

 - Delayed growth and development (in young people)

-If a patient is experiencing symptoms that might be caused by CD, then a healthcare provider will take steps to find out if the symptoms are actually being caused by CD or if they are the result of some other condition or cause.
-The following conditions can cause symptoms that are similar to the symptoms of CD:
+If a patient is experiencing symptoms that might be caused by IBD, then a healthcare provider will take steps to find out if the symptoms are actually being caused by IBD or if they are the result of some other condition or cause.
+The following conditions can cause symptoms that are similar to the symptoms of IBD:2

 - Stomach flu (gastroenteritis)

 - Traveller’s diarrhea

 - Lactose intolerance

 - Colorectal cancer

 There is no single test that can be used to diagnose IBD directly.
 This means that the process of finding out if a patient’s symptoms are being caused by IBD involves several steps, many of which are focused on ruling out other causes for the symptoms.
 Typically, the process of diagnosing IBD will include:2,3